Sylva’s Main Street plays host to three breweries in an easily-walkable, scenic one-mile stretch – called the Jackson County Ale Trail.

 Dieter, who was born in Heidelsheim near Germany’s Black Forest remembers trips to the local brauhaus to pick-up a week’s supply of beer for his family and his desire to brew started from an early age.
 He continues those memories by brewing his own beer at Heinzelmännchen Brewery and Bier Halle.

 Innovation Brewing, now in its third year, is growing and doing so sustainably.
 This year they installed 100 solar panels on their roof to help cut their carbon footprint by half.

 This year they’ve expanded operations and now have 32 brews on tap, a homemade ginger ale and three ciders.
 A seven-barrel brew house, Innovation has a handful of mainstay traditional ales as well as several IPAs and a number of seasonal and experimental beers for you to try on your brewery tour.

 “We like to push the envelope by creating fun and unique beer styles using non-traditional beer ingredients such as beets, cilantro, basil and cucumbers to name a few,” said Nicole Dexter, who owns the brewery with her husband Chip.
 In addition to brews, Innovation has the Cosmic Carryout food truck on hand seven days a week and the brewery is pet and family friendly.

 Next year a new brewery will join these three in the southern end of the county – Whiteside Brewing in Cashiers.

-A tip to enjoy Jackson County’s Ale Trail: List and rank the beers by appearance, aroma and taste and try a beer that appeals to those senses.
+A tip to enjoy Jackson County’s Ale Trail: List and rank the beers by appearance, aroma and taste, during your brewery tour, and try a beer that appeals to those senses.